 So does Stash automatically invest for you?
 Yes, Stash automatically invest for you through Auto-Stash.
 Auto-Stash is a suite of money saving apps to help users instantly invest and save.
 Investors are most likely to save more money if they invest smaller amounts of money on a regular basis for a long period of time.

 A personal portfolio with Stash has no minimum balance, and since Stash supports fractional investment, you can purchase fractions of a company’s stock or a fund share for pennies.
-Here is a post about how to make money with Stash.

 Set Schedule and Round-Ups are two aspects of Auto-Stash.